New simulations of accreting DA white dwarfs: inferring accretion rates from the surface contamination: Summary and Discussion

 \section{Summary and Discussion}

 We have presented a series of numerical simulations concerning the accretion of material produced by the disintegration of small rocky bodies onto DA white dwarfs.
 These simulations consider the effect of the double-diffusive instability, referred to as fingering convection.
 This instability is induced by the inverse $\mu$-gradient resulting from the accretion of heavy material on the white dwarf outer layers.
-Our simulations aimed at providing realistic estimates of the accretion rates, deduced from the observed heavy elements abundances in WD atmospheres, for a large range of effective temperatures, hydrogen-mass fractions and accretion rates.
+Our simulations are aimed at providing realistic estimates of the accretion rates, deduced from the observed heavy elements abundances in WD atmospheres, for a large range of effective temperatures, hydrogen-mass fractions and accretion rates.
 The results are presented in various graphs and tables, in such a way that the accretion rate may easily be deduced from the values of the heavy elements abundances.
 When fingering convection is properly considered, the resulting accretion rates may be up to several orders of magnitude larger than those estimated when ignoring its effect.
 For given values of the accretion rate and effective temperature, the accumulation of heavy elements in the WD atmospheres increases for decreasing hydrogen mass-fraction, since the fingering convection zone becomes thinner when the H/He transition zone is closer to the surface.
 In the cases of thin hydrogen mass-fraction and high accretion rates, the fingering convection may dredge-up some fraction of He from the H/He transition zone (see Tables 4 and 5).
 Such an effect produces DABZ type white dwarfs.
 We discuss below the various assumptions that have been adopted in our simulations.

 The chemical composition of the accreted material is supposed to be similar to the Earth bulk composition.
 This is the case for most observed polluted DA white dwarfs \citep{2019MNRAS.490..202S}.
 There are also evidences of other white dwarfs polluted by material with a variety of chemical composition \citep{2012MNRAS.424..333G,2015MNRAS.451.3237W, 2017ApJ...834....1M} including water-rich and hydrated planetesimals \citep{2013Sci...342..218F,2015MNRAS.450.2083R,2020MNRAS.499..171H} and volatile-rich planetesimals \citep{2017ApJ...836L...7X}.
 Our simulations are not representative of such cases.